The Mopar stories site

 V8s and Hurricanes for Dodge and Ram

-Hurricane engines were to replace Hemi V8s in the 2025 Durango, but it appears that there may not be any 2025 Durango.
+Hurricane engines were to replace Hemi V8s in the 2025 Durango, but this is unlikely.

 Spy videos and photos show a Hurricane-powered Ram TRX.